RicardoRobledo/ML_Statistical_methods/README.md

 # Statistics Notebook

-This notebook covers foundational and advanced topics in statistics, focusing on concepts critical for data analysis and machine learning.
+This notebook is based on Statistical methods for ML book available at [machinelearningmastery.com](https://machinelearningmastery.com/).
+It covers fundamental and advanced topics.

 ## Key Topics Covered